Bayesian luminosity function estimation in multi-depth datasets with selection effects: A case study for $3<z<5$ Lyman $\alpha$ emitters: Hierarchical Bayesian framework for multi-depth surveys

-The use of a $\delta$ function rests on the assumption of a negligible error in the redshift estimate compared to the redshift interval we consider, which is the case with spectroscopically confirmed catalogs.
+The use of a $\delta$ function rests on the assumption of a negligible error in the redshift estimate compared to the redshift interval we considered, which is the case with spectroscopically confirmed catalogues.

-Crucially, we also have to take into account the selection effects associated with the observations.
-Indeed, we can only obtain a sample of galaxies that represents a biased subset of the intrinsic population, as some of them are more challenging or even impossible to detect.
-Therefore, we must account for a detection probability $P_\text{det}(\theta, t)$, which depends both on the properties of the objects $\theta$ and on the limiting sensitivity of the survey (a parameter that is not intrinsic to the population).
+Crucially, we also had to take the selection effects associated with the observations into account.
+We could only obtain a sample of galaxies that represents a biased subset of the intrinsic population, as some of them are more challenging or even impossible to detect.
+Therefore, we had to account for a detection probability $P_\text{det}(\theta, t)$, which depends both on the properties of the objects ($\theta$) and on the limiting sensitivity of the survey (a parameter that is not intrinsic to the population).
 When focusing on flux-based surveys, as in our examples of the LAE LF, we can use the mean exposure time $t$ as a proxy for the survey depth.
-This probability can be estimated empirically by analyzing the noise properties of the survey and performing source injection and recovery experiments (see an example of this implementation in Sec.~\ref{sect:data-red}).
+This probability can be estimated empirically by analysing the noise properties of the survey and performing source injection and recovery experiments (see an example of this implementation in Sect.~\ref{sect:data-red}).

 In the presence of multiple surveys, $N_\text{survey}$, with different mean exposure times $t_k$, we can define a set of selection probabilities $\{P_\text{det,k}(\theta)\}_{k=1}^{N_\text{survey}}$.
 Empirically, for each survey, we can determine a threshold for the luminosity parameter, corresponding to the luminosity at which the selection function is complete above a certain threshold (for example, $10\%$), $\tilde{L}_\text{min} = \log(L_\text{min})$.
 An associated $\Omega_k$, describing the accessible solid angle of the $k$-th survey, must be specified.
-Having done so, we are in a position to define a detection statistic that depends solely on the data, making it possible to split the integration domain into two disjoint sets: one corresponding to the data that yield a detection statistic above a predetermined threshold, and its complement \citep[see, e.g.,][]{Kelly2008, Taylor2018, Mandel2019, Vitale2022}.
+Having done so, we are in a position to define a detection statistic that depends solely on the data, making it possible to split the integration domain into two disjoint sets: one corresponding to the data that yield a detection statistic above a predetermined threshold, and its complement \citep[see e.g.][]{Kelly2008, Taylor2018, Mandel2019, Vitale2022}.